Science Education 15XP - Exploration of K-12 Classroom Practices in Science Education

 In our main menu, go to "Apply" and choose "Online Applications" from the drop down menu.
 In "Online Applications" page, select link for the quarter and course of interest.

-Note that you will need to provide proof of negative TB status prior to visiting a school (read more about TB requirements).
+Note that you may need to provide proof of negative TB status, fingerprinting, proof of covid vaccination, and weekly negative covid tests prior to visiting a school (read more about TB requirements).
+Specific requirements vary by school.

 You must be in good academic standing to enroll in a course as pass/ no pass - see UCLA Academic Regulations.